 Encryption

-Photon enables you to encrypt messages between client and server on demand.
+Photon enables you to encrypt messages between client and server on demand, which is called Payload Encryption.

 If a message can be shared with everyone in a room, it can probably be sent without encryption, too.